 First, let’s consider what an extraordinary expense is.
 There isn’t a hard rule defining extraordinary expenses with child support in North Carolina, though they are generally any cost that improves the wellbeing of the child.

-With regard to private school education, you must determine whether that type of education is necessary to meet your particular child’s educational need.
+With regard to private school education, you must determine whether that type of education is necessary to meet your particular child’s educational needs.
 Evidence of any issues that are being addressed at the private school versus what would be available at the public school your child would otherwise attend.
-The argument by the party not wanting this to be considered in the child support calculation would be that the private school education is not necessary, so evidence that it is essential to your child’s particular medical need is important.
+The argument by the party not wanting this to be considered in the child support calculation would be that private school education is not necessary, so evidence that it is essential to your child’s particular medical need is important.

 Expenses for transporting the children between parent’s homes can be critical in cases where there is a significant difference between the parent’s homes.
 Evidence of the actual cost will be important to justify the court to take these expenses into consideration (statements showing airline charges or gasoline charges would be helpful as an example.)

-Do keep in mind that, regardless of the actual expenses, the court would still need to determine that taking these expenses into consideration would be necessary, reasonable and in the child’s best interests.
+Do keep in mind that, regardless of the actual expenses, the court would still need to determine that taking these expenses into consideration would be necessary, reasonable, and in the child’s best interests.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.